How to Build a Resilient Workforce

 How do your top performers respond to challenges?
 Chances are, they meet new demands head-on and tend to bounce back faster than their more reserved counterparts.

 This isn’t a coincidence.
 While there are many characteristics that make up an excellent leader, one trait they often share is emotional resilience, or the ability to quickly adapt to stressful situations or crises.
-And because the lines between work and personal living are more blurred than ever, making emotional resilience a necessary life skill for employees, and especially, for leaders.
+And because the lines between work and personal living are more blurred than ever, emotional resilience is a necessary life skill for employees — and (especially) people leaders.

 Emotional resilience isn’t just a trending skill.
-It has proven to be a contributing factor to an organization’s overall success.
+It has proven to contribute to an organization’s overall success.
 But it first begins at the very top.
 According to research by the Center for Workplace Mental Health, leaders who promote employee resilience can increase productivity, lower healthcare costs, reduce absenteeism, and decrease turnover.

 Few individuals are born with emotional resilience as their top skill.
-Luckily, like any other skill, it can be developed with a bit of determination and practice.
+Luckily, like any other skill, it can be developed with determination and practice.
 And through resilient leadership, you can encourage, educate, and inspire team members to build their own resilience in the workplace.

 The old adage is true; you can’t pour from an empty cup.
 To become a resilient leader, you must check in with yourself and tend to your own needs before you can effectively support an entire organization.

 “When we’re in survival mode, we do not do our best work,” says Shane.
-Acknowledging that we’re all going through a tough time right now and showing yourself compassion can help turn breakdowns into breakthroughs.
+Acknowledging when we’re all going through a tough time and showing yourself compassion can help turn breakdowns into breakthroughs.

-Once you’ve embraced this mindset shift, you can move towards building more resilience in yourself and your organization.
+Once you’ve embraced this mindset shift, you can move towards growing your own resilience and, in turn, building a resilient workforce.

-To support you in leading a successful organization through challenging times, we’ve put together a list of four helpful practices we believe are key to becoming a resilient leader and building a resilient workforce.
+To support you in leading a successful organization through challenging times, we’ve compiled a list of four helpful practices we believe are vital to becoming a resilient leader and building a resilient workforce.

-1. Practice gratitude.
+- Practice gratitude.
 Start each week with a gratitude exercise.
-Whether it’s sharing with a colleague or keeping a gratitude journal, you can push yourself to become more resilient by focusing on the positive on a regular basis.
+Whether it’s sharing with a colleague or keeping a gratitude journal, you can push yourself to become more resilient by regularly focusing on the positive.

-2. Meditate together.
+- Meditate together.
 Whether in the office or virtually, connect your teams by meditating together.
-15Five begins every Monday all-hands meeting with an employees-led, company-wide meditation session.
-This encourages creativity and allows employees to try a variety of approaches until they find the one that works best for them.
+15Five begins every Monday all-hands meeting with an employee-led, company-wide meditation session.
+This encourages creativity and allows employees to try various approaches until they find the one that works best for them.

-3. Find your purpose.
+- Find your purpose.
 As a leader, make your company’s purpose known.
-If your teams aren’t connected to the company’s mission, motivation levels will inevitably nosedive.
+Motivation levels will inevitably nosedive if your teams aren’t connected to the company’s mission.
 Remind employees that they’re valuable in helping drive that mission forward.

-Let the chaos of the past few months help shape your organization’s future.
-Accept the disruptions as catalysts for developing grit, mindfulness, and resilient leadership, all of which will have a positive effect on your organization and overall mission.
+Let the chaos of going through challenges as a team shape your organization’s future.
+Accept the disruptions as catalysts for developing grit, mindfulness, and resilient leadership, all of which will positively affect your organization and overall mission.